 CFM is originally designed for cross-modal learning between 2D images and 3D point clouds using separate modality-specific encoders.
 In our setting, we adapt CFM by employing two image encoders to process LSST and Euclid observations respectively.

-Table~\ref{tab:rare_event_detection} reports the performance of the three rare-event detectors.
+Table~\ref{tab:rare_event_detection} reports the performance of the three rare-event detectors on both strong-lensing and HST-anomaly test cases.
 Deco-Diff, as a single-modal method, fails to identify these events.
 In contrast, both AS-Bridge and CFM achieve strong performance, highlighting the importance of incorporating multi-sensor information for astronomical rare-event detection.
 Furthermore, AS-Bridge outperforms CFM.
 This improvement is likely due to AS-Bridge’s stochastic reconstruction mechanism.